nicholaskim6/personal-website/app/data/about.md

 My preferred language for general programming/data analysis is Python.
 I also have limited experience with R, C/C++/C#, and Java.
 <br><br>
-Aside from the general sphere of quantitative finance, I also have a strong interest in analytic philosophy and the type of logical/critical thinking that comes with it.
+Aside from quantitative finance, I have a strong interest in analytic philosophy and the kind of thinking/debating that comes with it.

-<br><br>
-### Some general ideas I value

-- Skepticism, both for your own and others' views

-- Hesitating to generalize your own specific experiences

-- Proving views by unsuccessfully attempting to disprove

-- Acknowledging the complexity of most things